What is the carnivore diet - Is it the ultimate elimination diet? Take the 5-second test at the end.

-By continuing to read, access and use this website, Ditch The Carbs, you agree to be bound by the terms and conditions.
+By continuing to read, access, and use this website, Ditch The Carbs, you agree to be bound by the terms and conditions.
 As with any dietary change, care and precaution should always be taken.
-If you have any medical conditions, medications or health concerns that require monitoring/discussing, you must be under the supervision of your regular health care provider who can monitor you with any dietary change.
+If you have any medical conditions, medications, or health concerns that require monitoring/discussing, you must be under the supervision of your regular healthcare provider who can monitor you with any dietary change.
 This is not a suggested diet, just another option that readers have tried with varying success.

-- What is the carnivore diet?
+What is a carnivore diet?

 There are several new diets out recently that seem to be gathering momentum.

 Once upon a time, many people thought keto diets were a fad, low carb diets, and paleo diets too.
-But these have been around for hundreds of thousands of years, we are only just rediscovering them because the food pyramid did it’s best to hide them under a mountain of bread, carbs and industrial modern seed oils.
+But these have been around for hundreds of thousands of years, we are only just rediscovering them because the food pyramid did its best to hide them under a mountain of bread, carbs and industrial modern seed oils.

 As the public are turning their back on the flawed food pyramid, they are educating themselves on ancestral nutrition.
 This includes keto, Paleo, LCHF and the carnivore diet.

 "To say the oldest form of food is causing modern diseases ... is the most ludicrous thing I have ever heard".